Cardiac tumor resection is the removal of a tumor from the heart. The resection will also remove some of the healthy tissue surrounding the tumor.

 Tumors can interfere with the surrounding healthy tissue.
 This can lead to heart failure, blockage of blood flow, problems with the heart valves, or blood clots.

-Your doctor will review potential problems from the procedure, like: Heart attack StrokeDamage to the heart, lungs, or other organsExcess bleeding Blood clotsAdverse reaction to anesthesia such as lightheadedness, low blood pressure, or wheezing Nausea and vomitingInfectionSoreness in throat
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Heart attack StrokeDamage to the heart, lungs, or other organsExcess bleeding Blood clotsAdverse reaction to anesthesia such as lightheadedness, low blood pressure, or wheezing Nausea and vomitingInfectionSoreness in throat

 Talk to your doctor about these risks before the procedure.